 Who Should Buy the Valor Fitness BD-7 Power Rack?

 I fit right in the target market for the Valor Fitness Power Rack.
 I take fitness seriously and I weightlifting is a major part of my fitness regimen.
-I’m a serious power lifter (but not so serious that I need a rack that can handle 900 pounds.)

 The other thing that makes me a good fit for the Valor Fitness Power Rack is that I like to work out at home.
 I’ll go the gym, but it’s a bit of a hike from where I live, and I want to have the option to work out at home on days when I don’t want to take the drive (or the weather prevents me from doing it.)